rtCamp/login-with-google/README.md

 #### How to disable registration?
 1. By default, user registration is disabled, which means if the user does not exist with that email address then plugin won't register a new user.
 To enable that you can simply define const `WP_GOOGLE_LOGIN_USER_REGISTRATION` and set value `true`.
 See below example:

 **Note:** If this const is defined then, It will override WordPress's option ( "Anyone can register" ).
+Otherwise it will follow settings from WordPress's option.

 ```php
 define( 'WP_GOOGLE_LOGIN_USER_REGISTRATION', true );